muarshad01/Docker_and_Kubernetes/09_Dockerizing_multiple_services.md

 ## 123: Dockerizing a React App - Again!

-* We need to make dev Dockerfile for each:
+* We need to make `Dockerfile.dev` for each:
-  - React App
+  - ReactApp
-  - Express Server API
+  - ExpressServerAPI
   - Worker

 ```
 $ cd complex/client
 ```

-Create a file Dockerfile.dev
+Create a file `Dockerfile.dev`

 ```
 FROM node:alpine